 Reducing the rate of teen pregnancy is one of the most direct means to achieve overall child well-being, ensure a healthy adolescence and transition to adulthood, and reduce persistent poverty.
-In 2013 (most recent national comparison data) the teen birth rate in Alabama among girls aged 15-19 was 34.3; a rate that placed Alabama among the states with the highest rates of teen pregnancy in the nation.
-According to data published by the National Campaign to Prevent Teen and Unplanned Pregnancy, in 2013 the United States teen birth rate among girls aged 15-19 was 27.0.
-Based upon the 2013 data, Alabama ranks 41st (50 = worst) in the nation for births to teens aged 15-19.
+In 2015 (most recent national comparison data) the teen birth rate in Alabama among girls aged 15-19 was 30.1, a rate that placed Alabama among the states with the highest rates of teen pregnancy in the nation.1 Per data published by Power to Decide (previously the National Campaign to Prevent Teen and Unplanned Pregnancy), in 2015 the United States teen birth rate among girls aged 15-19 was 22.0.
+Based upon the 2015 data, Alabama ranks 41st (50 = worst) in the nation for births to teens aged 15-19.

-The Alabama Campaign to Prevent Teen Pregnancy envisions sexually healthy people and communities throughout Alabama and advance our mission of leading Alabama in embracing evidence informed sexual health education as critical to healthy youth development.
-We seek to achieve our vision and mission by ensuring policy makers propose, enact, and mandate policy that is supportive of evidence informed programs, services, and practices; and ensuring nonprofit organizations throughout Alabama effectively and professionally deliver evidence informed programs, services, and interventions.
+The Alabama Campaign to Prevent Teen Pregnancy envisions sexually healthy people and communities throughout Alabama and advances our mission of leading Alabama in embracing evidence informed sexual health education as critical to healthy youth development.
+We seek to achieve our vision and mission by ensuring policy makers propose, enact, and mandate policy that is supportive of evidence informed programs, services, and practices.
+We also do this by ensuring youth-serving organizations throughout Alabama effectively and professionally deliver evidence informed programs, services, and interventions.
 Right now, Alabama has the ability to: